-more or less css/first impressions
+more or less css

 A couple of weeks ago I wrote a little piece on css variables and mixins.
 I promised to re-evaluate my initial reservations after spending some actual time around less/sass, now is the time to deliver my first impression.
 I've been using less to develop the entire css for a medium-sized project, ultimately leaving me with mixed feelings.
 Some benefits are glaringly obvious, some are related to personal preference, others are just disasters waiting to happen.
 A little overview.